 With the hydrogen-powered Toyota Mirai, we have launched another element of that 2050 Challenge.
-Mirai is a car which runs on hydrogen filled up from a fuel station pump just like a normal car today, which doesn’t need charging and produces only pure water from its exhaust.
+Mirai is a car which runs on hydrogen filled up from a fuel station pump just like a traditional car, which doesn’t need charging and produces only pure water from its exhaust.

 Here’s an example.
 Toyota engineers invented a revolutionary tank system for storing hydrogen in cars.
 Toyota then made 290 patents covering the hydrogen tanks royalty free in order to help others in their FCV development.

-In fact, Toyota made a total of 5860 patents concerning FCVs royalty free, in order to speed up the uptake of hydrogen fuel cell vehicles.
+In fact, Toyota made a total of 5,860 patents concerning FCVs royalty-free, in order to accelerate the uptake of hydrogen fuel cell vehicles.

 Here in the UK (as well as globally) we’re working with government and other partners to facilitate the growth of hydrogen infrastructure towards the day when FCVs can become a real everyday option, not just for private cars but also commercial vehicles.
 It will take time but, as hybrid showed, Toyota is a company that plans for the future.